 A lot of tropes have origins way back when media was still forming; this is one of them.

-, and Baron — two titles which are rarely seen on a good guy.
+It might have been an early way to appeal to the masses, or just due to the way aristocrats tended to look down on the general public.
+But it was then and is now really popular to cast aristocrats as villains.
+A variety of Meaningful Titles exist—people with feudal titles are very commonly evil.
+Popular titles are Countnote , and Baron two titles which are rarely seen on a good guy.
 (Oddly enough, a Countess has a better-than-even chance of being a decent woman.note ) And though it doesn't show up a great deal, you should break out in a cold sweat when you meet a Viscount.
 Unless it's Viscount Horatio Nelson.
-Interestingly, both counts and barons are fairly common titles among Continental Europeans, but rare among the English, which may suggest a regional bias in which aristocrats are cast as villains.
+Interestingly, both counts and barons are fairly common titles among Continental Europeans, but rare among the English (where the rough equivalent of a count would be the earl who is usually depicted as stodgy but typically benevolent patriarch) , which may suggest a regional bias in which aristocrats are cast as villains.

-One major exception: Dukesare usually relatively nice.
-This may be due to the fact the title was awarded to those who rose to aristocracy as war leaders.
-Thus, the Duke has a "grass roots" feel to it, and a Badass quality; as well, much like The Good Captain, military titles are generally for good guys, with the possible exception of Major.
+One major exception: Dukes are usually relatively nice.
+This may be because the title was awarded to those who rose to aristocracy as war leaders.
+Thus, the Duke has a "grass roots" feel to it, and a badass quality; as well, much like The Good Captain, military titles are generally for good guys, with the possible exceptions of Admiral and Major.
+Also, before the 18th and 19th centuries, Dukes were generally too high up the ladder of aristocracy to really have much contact with common people at all.
+Because of this, Dukes were not the nobles that were directly oppressing the common people, and so didn't receive quite the same stigma especially since in some local cases, a Duke actually ran interference against a lower-ranking nobleman on behalf of the masses.
 Dukes (and especially Grand Dukes) can be evil if the Hero is a Royal.
 Often a Duke is scheming to take over the throne himself.

-Other titles generally have a more neutral feel to them - Earls tend to be good but quite elderly and senile, while it is rare to see a Marquess in anything other than a particularly faithful historical adaptation.
-Baronets were quite often villains in both Victorian Melodrama and Wodehousian comedy (not to mention the Gilbert and Sullivan operetta quoted above).
-Queens/Kings may be either good or evil.
-And, of course, Everything's Better with Princesses(or is it?).
+Other titles generally have a more neutral feel to them Earls tend to be good but quite elderly and senile, while it is rare to see a Marquess in anything other than a particularly faithful historical adaptation.
+Baronets were quite often villains in both Victorian Melodrama and Wodehousian comedy (not to mention the Gilbert and Sullivan operetta Ruddigore), probably due to the fact that baronetcies could be more or less openly bought, indicating that the character is not only Nouveau Riche but also ambitious and seeking to rise beyond his station (the worst social sin in Victorian Britain).
+Queens/Kings have an equal chance of being good, evil, or anywhere in-between.
+And, of course, Princesses are more likely than not to be good.

 The title Lord is somewhat problematic as strictly speaking any British or Irish Peer (other than a Duke or Duchess) would be addressed as such.
-For instance a character named 'Lord Bloggs', might be the Earl of Bloggs, or the Marquess of Bloggs or so on.
-The title 'Lord -' is also a favorite of a certain type of supernatural villain (Lords Vader and Voldemort, most famously), but are really a separate trope - normally not real aristocrats, and normally not powerful simply because of their titles.
+For instance, a character named 'Lord Bloggs' might be the Earl of Bloggs, or the Marquess of Bloggs or so on.
+The title "Lord -" is also a favorite of a certain type of supernatural villain (Lords Vader and Voldemort, most famously), but are really a separate trope normally not real aristocrats, and normally not powerful simply because of their titles.

 The Prince will almost always be charming, even in the rare cases where that is not actually his name.
 However, there are two uses of the term.
 The Prince may be the son of a King, or it may be used to refer to any ruler or leader (re: Machiavelli).
 If an evil prince ever appears in fiction, be sure to check that it is not in fact the latter.
 And of course, the Evil Prince may be out to kill the good one.